Below is a selection of cases Caite has appeared in:

 Hickson v Humphrey (unreported, BS 11730/12, de Jersey CJ, 8 April 2011) – court made will case for a person without testamentary capacity

 Palethorpe v The Public Trustee of Queensland QSC 335 – a rectification application where it was sought to amend a will to reflect the testator’s true intentions on the basis there had been a clerical error

 Re Bock (unreported, BS 384/11, de Jersey CJ, 23 September 2010) – court made will case for a person without testamentary capacity

 Re Ball – Public Trustee of Queensland v State of Queensland QSC 174 – a construction application to have a charitable gift to a charity who had ceased to exist, paid to another charity

 Re Monckton – Public Trustee of Queensland v Attorney-General for the State of Queensland QSC 353 – an application for directions where a charity was misnamed in a will

 Re Clare QSC 403 – a solemn form probate action where the testamentary capacity of the testator was in question and the testator had been the subject of an involuntary treatment order under the Mental Health Act 2000 (Qld)

 Guardianship and Administration Tribunal v Perpetual Trustees Qld Ltd QSC 49 – case involving questions posed by the Tribunal to the Supreme Court about: the remuneration of professional trustees; rights of litigation guardians to enter into binding agreements for persons without capacity relating to fees payable to an administrator; power of GAAT (now QCAT) to retrospectively authorise conflict transactions

-Challen v Pitt QSC 365 – a solemn form probate action where the testamentary capacity and knowledge and approval of the testator was in question – where the testator had been suffering dementia
+Challen v Pitt QSC 365 – the first probate case Caite was ever in, which started her passion for succession law – a solemn form probate action where the testamentary capacity and knowledge and approval of the testator was in question – where the testator had been suffering dementia